What Happens After Death? A Comparative Look at Judaism, Christianity, and Islam

 Does the Bible say the dead are unconscious?

-Do all Christians believe in purgatory?
+Do all three religions believe in heaven and hell?

 0 Community answers